 The best thing you can do is book a rafting trip with the bubble you have already formed.
 There is also the option to BOOK A BOAT, which will guarantee it is only your group and a guide in your boat at a discounted rate.

 British Columbia has officially entered Phase 3 and we’re welcoming rafting guests from all provinces across Canada.

 When coming rafting with us, here is what we are asking YOU to do:

-1. Please do not come rafting if you feel sick or have symptoms of Corona Virus, have been around someone who is sick, or have returned back to Canada within 14 days of the trip date.
+1. Please do not come rafting if you feel sick or have symptoms of Corona, have been around someone who is sick, or have returned back to Canada within 14 days of the trip date.

 2. Practice physical distancing (2 metres) as much as possible from people not in your bubble.
 We are all used to doing this by now.
 Lets keep it up!
 Face coverings will be worn when physical distancing isn’t possible.

 3. Sanitize and wash your hands often and be ok with mandatory sanitizing times.

 4. Bring a face covering.
 There will be times when we need everyone to wear a mask.
 Times when we can’t maintain our distance, such as when you’re getting you gear and riding on the bus.
 In cases where we have mixed groups in a raft, we will ask you to wear a face covering when safe to do so on the river.